jcormont/markdown-pipeline/README.md

 'Front matter' at the start of a Markdown file is parsed as YAML, and properties are added to the `data` property of the pipeline item.
 Some of these are handled by the pipeline itself.

-- `require` — A file name or list of file names that will be added to the pipeline immediately
+- `require` — A file name or list of file names that will be added to the pipeline immediately (after adding a file/source)
 - `assets` — A list of file names or objects with input/output properties that are added as assets for this pipeline item
 - `output` — The (relative) output path, including extension
 - `inactive` — If true, no HTML output will be generated, and assets will not be copied